gerardog/gsudo/README.md

 [![Chocolatey Downloads](https://img.shields.io/chocolatey/dt/gsudo?label=Chocolatey%20Downloads)](https://community.chocolatey.org/packages/gsudo)
 [![GitHub Downloads](https://img.shields.io/github/downloads/gerardog/gsudo/total?label=GitHub%20Downloads)](https://github.com/gerardog/gsudo/releases/latest)

-**gsudo** is a `sudo` equivalent for Windows, with a similar user-experience as the original *nix sudo.
+**gsudo** is a `sudo` equivalent for Windows, with a similar user-experience as the original Unix/Linux sudo.
-It allows to run commands with elevated permissions, or to elevate the current shell, in the current console window or a new one.
+Allows to run commands with elevated permissions, or to elevate the current shell, in the current console window or a new one.

 Just prepend `gsudo` (or the `sudo` alias) to your command and it will run elevated.
 One UAC popup will appear each time.
 You can see less popups if you enable [gsudo cache](#credentials-cache).